gdc17/bounded-noise/README.md

 # bounded-noise
-Code from chapter 3 of my thesis demonstrating the dynamics of systems with bounded noise
+Code from chapter 3 of my thesis describing the behaviour of dynamical systems perturbed by bounded Markovian noise